Is your pricing strategy working?

-An advanced pricing move that recognizes your value
+An advanced pricing move which recognizes your value

-The best way to move from one category to the next is to spend time with people who are already operating at that level.
-Notice how people who are serving at a higher level differ from you.
+The best way to move from one category to the next is to spend time with people who already operate at that level.
+Notice how people who serve at a higher level differ from you.
 Observe their actions, beliefs and focus.
 Decide which part of their model appeals to you.
 Then choose one business level strategy which you are ready to adopt.

-My current mentor teaches against starting off as the Wal-Mart low cost leader with competition based pricing simply because this model trains clients to associate you with low cost products.
+I teach my clients not to start off as the Walmart low cost leader with competition based pricing.
+This model trains clients to associate you with low cost products.
 It’s similar to an actor who gets type cast for comedies.
 Switching to premium pricing becomes difficult.
-It’ll be difficult convincing someone who equates you with Wal-Mart pricing that you’re now Neiman Marcus quality.
+It’ll be difficult convincing someone who equates you with Walmart pricing that you’re now Neiman Marcus quality.

-I’ve noticed business coaches who are free or ask people to pay what they can.
-I wonder how they expect their clients to value their service, when they don’t value their own service.
-Can they really help their clients navigate the inner work necessary to fully acknowledge their value when they’re not willing to establish a rate for their own service?
+I’ve noticed accounting professionals who give away their service or ask people to pay what they can.
+I wonder how clients value their service, when they don’t value their own service.
+Can they really manage their clients financials when they’re uncomfortable discussing the rates of their own service?